-If you’re wondering how make inexpensive remedies for your family, or how to incorporate more herbs into your everyday life, you need to meet my friend, Rosalee de la Forêt.
-Rosalee is about to publish her new book, Alchemy of Herbs, and it’s destined for the bestseller list.
+If you’re wondering how to make inexpensive remedies for your family, or how to incorporate more herbs into your everyday life, you need to meet my friend, Rosalee de la Forêt.
+Rosalee recently (2017) published her new book, Alchemy of Herbs, and it quickly hit the bestseller list.

 It has quickly become one of my all-time favorite herb books.
 If I were going to recommend just one book to someone to get started using herbs, this would be the one.

 The best part about this book is that you’ll learn about herbs in a way that’s as simple and inexpensive as cooking dinner.
 Plus, you will AMAZE your family and friends with delicious recipes that also happen to be safe and effective remedies for a cold or flu, headache, stomachache, stressful day, or sleepless night.